The Makerspace offers learning opportunities and technical support through:

 InterEgr 477: Tools for Prototyping and Manufacturing

-The Makerspace + TEAM-Lab staff offer a 1-, 2- and 3-credit course that is open to all majors at UW-Madison (not just engineers): InterEgr 477: Tools for prototyping and manufacturing physical objects along with some of the underlying theory for how the tools work.
+The Makerspace + TEAM-Lab teaches a summer course that’s open to all majors at UW-Madison (not just engineers): InterEgr 477: Tools for Prototyping and Manufacturing.
+Students learn how to create physical objects along with some of the underlying theory for how the tools work.
 Tools include 3D printers, 3D scanners, thermoformers, CNC routers, welders, wood saws, mills, lathes, laser cutters, waterjets, machine tools, general electronics, microcontrollers and Virtual Reality.
 More Information here.